Unleavened bread feast

 6. Herod who could not keep Peter in prison, because God saved him, with the help of an angel, was at the feast of unleavened bread, Acts 12:3

-7. Just before Passover the Feast of Unleavened Bread Jesus cleanses the place and says; Destroy this temple and in 3 days I will build it again.
+7. Just before Passover and the Feast of Unleavened Bread, during the days that the Jews had to cleanse their house from leaven, Jesus cleanses the market place in front of the temple and says; Destroy this temple and in 3 days I will build it again.
 The temple he was talking about was his body.
 Make not my father’s house a merchandise.
 John 2:13-19

 Matzah is also mentioned in the Bible as;